-Molecular 'portraits' of tumours match patients with trials in everyday clinical practiceNovember 8th, 2012 in Cancer /
+Molecular 'portraits' of tumours match patients with trials in everyday clinical practiceNovember 8, 2012 in Medicine & Health / Cancer

 Researchers in France are taking advantage of the progress in genetic and molecular profiling to analyse the make-up of individual cancer patients' tumours and, using this information, assign them to particular treatments and phase I clinical trials—an approach that could become part of everyday clinical practice.